Whether you’ve already got mortgage life cover, or are looking to get a policy; this step-by-step guide will help you cut costs.

 - Moneyworld is another online broker with similar rates to Cavendish and a £25 fee, which rebates all commission.

-- Money Minder is also an online broker with slightly higher premiums and a £25 fee, which rebates all commission.
+- Money Minder is also an online broker with slightly higher premiums, although always double check as sometimes it is cheaper, and a £25 fee, which rebates all commission.

 You may wonder why the prices below are slightly different when each rebates all of the commission.
 It's because each discount broker has a different deal with the insurers and therefore the prices aren't always the same.